Trauma Support for Parents/Carers

 compound the challenges and worry of exposure, stigma and perhaps a potential sense of failure.

-It can become complex when the source of your challenges and traumatic experiences, or the place where this plays out the most, is in your own family.
+It can become even more complex when the source of your challenges and traumatic experiences, or the place where this plays out the most, is in your own family.

 You may find yourself minimising your needs and delaying reaching out for support.